coding-armadillo/learn-python/lesson/lessons/control-flow.md

 2. How do I draw the next row?
 3. How do I draw the last row?

 By the way, the `*` operator can be applied on strings.
-It then duplicate that string multiple times, depending on the value on the right hand side of `*`.
+It would duplicate that string multiple times, depending on the value from the right hand side of `*`.

 Say, `print("=" * 3)` would display `===`